The Bankrate promise

 The cost of renters insurance

 The price of a renters insurance policy depends on numerous factors, including how much coverage you choose, your marital status and your credit-based insurance score.
-However, the average premium for a renters insurance policy in the United States is $174 per year, or about $15 per month, according to the Insurance Information Institute (Triple-I).
+The average premium for a renters insurance policy in the United States is $174 per year, or about $15 per month, according to the Insurance Information Institute (Triple-I).

-Having a pet could increase the cost of your renters insurance.
-Because a pet adds an additional liability exposure to your policy, your insurance company may charge you a higher premium to offset that risk.
+Having a pet could increase the cost of renters insurance.
+Because a pet adds to your liability exposure, your insurance company may charge you a higher premium to offset that risk.

 Renters insurance is not required by law, but you may have to carry a policy as a requirement of the agreement with your landlord.
 Even if you are not required to have coverage, you may still want to purchase renters insurance.
 Triple-I found that the average liability claim resulting from pet injuries was $49,025 in 2021.
 For many people, an out-of-pocket expense of this magnitude would be financially devastating.
 A renters policy may provide you with financial peace of mind.

-What pet coverage is not included on a renters insurance policy?
+What pet coverage is not included in a renters insurance policy?

-The pet damages and liability coverages in your renters policy may not cover you for certain incidents.
-Additionally, your insurance company may exclude coverage for damages or injuries caused by certain dog breeds.
+The pet damage and liability coverage in your renters policy may not cover you for certain incidents.
+Additionally, your insurance company may exclude coverage for damage or injuries caused by certain dog breeds.
 Your renters policy liability limits may be significantly reduced or not applicable at all if you have one of the dog breeds on a restricted breed list.
 You may want to consider purchasing pet liability insurance for renters to provide extra coverage.

 Pet liability insurance